aarpon/hrm_docs/docs/user/Introduction.rst

 Where to find HRM
 =================

-HRM is a free and open source project, and can be found in `this SourceForge site <http://sourceforge.net/projects/hrm/files/latest/download>`_.
+HRM is a free and open source project, and can be found on `http://huygens-rm.org <http://huygens-rm.org>`_.
+The source code is hosted on `https://github.com/aarpon/hrm <https://github.com/aarpon/hrm>`_.

 More information about HRM and links to other HRM resources can be found in `this online article <http://www.svi.nl/HuygensRemoteManager>`_ of the SVI Wiki.
 Instructions for online testing, downloading and installing HRM are also linked on that page.

 Installing HRM on a regular web server is not very difficult.
-Apart from the installation instructions that come along with the source code, other practical guidelines can be found in the `project’s official site <http://huygens-rm.org>`_ and in the `SVI Wiki <http://www.svi.nl/HrmInstallation>`_.
+Please consult the :ref:`installation_instructions` and the `SVI Wiki <http://www.svi.nl/HrmInstallation>`_.